clowdhaus/eksup/docs/info/checks.md

 `kube-proxy` on an Amazon EKS cluster has the same [compatibility and skew policy as Kubernetes](https://kubernetes.io/releases/version-skew-policy/#kube-proxy)

-- It must be the same minor version as kubelet on your Amazon EC2 nodes
 - It cannot be newer than the minor version of your cluster's control plane
-- Its version on your Amazon EC2 nodes can't be more than two minor versions older than your control plane.
-For example, if your control plane is running Kubernetes `1.25`, then the kube-proxy minor version cannot be older than `1.23`
+- Its version cannot be more than three minor versions older than your control plane (API server).
+For example, if your control plane is running Kubernetes `1.25`, then the kube-proxy minor version cannot be older than `1.22`

 If you recently updated your cluster to a new Kubernetes minor version, then update your Amazon EC2 nodes (i.e. - `kubelet`) to the same minor version before updating `kube-proxy` to the same minor version as your nodes.
 The order of operations during an upgrade are as follows: